RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 * Person - This is a class that is supposed to allow us to simulate a viral infection and recovery cycle.
 (Circles with different colors)

 ## Other classes needed to run (and modify)
-There are some other files provided as well which allow the system to function.
+There are some other files provided as well, which allow the system to function.

 * SimulationViewer - The class with the main method which creates the JFrame and starts everything including setting up GUI pieces.
 * SimulationComponent - This is a specialized JComponent which allows us to see simulations of various things as they move around and bump into each other.